About the author

 Let me give you an example:

 You are a Virtual Assistant and have a passion for music.
 Therefore, focus your freelancing services on the music industry.
-You have to complete client work to a high standard, so it helps to work in an industry you know and are passionate about.
+You have to complete client work to a high standard, which helps you to work in an industry you know and are passionate about.

 Think about how you could save your clients time and money.
-Have a look at what services other Virtual Assistants are offering, and make a note of your skills that would make you stand out amongst the others.
+Look at what services other virtual assistants offer, and note what skills would make you stand out from the others.

 Standing out is going to be necessary for a new freelancer.
 You have to remember that your competition is global.
 You are competing against people who charge considerably less because of the cost of living in their country.